Custom Queries

 | DELETE | .delete.sql |

-In `queries.location`You need to have a folder for your scripts:
+In `queries.location` you need to have a folder for your scripts:

 ```shell